 The Multicultural Advisory Council is a diverse group of student leaders that seeks to broaden traditional definitions of the term multicultural.
 The council is comprised of student representatives from the registered multicultural organizations on campus.

 We look for members who possess a passion for educating the campus community about a variety of multicultural topics and issues.
-Multicultural Advisors must be active advocates of unity and peace.
+Multicultural Advisers must be active advocates of unity and peace.

 The Multicultural Advisory Council is committed to inclusion, diversity, and identity development.
 The advice provided by this council will serve as a guide for multicultural educational programs and activities.